herbsjs/herbsjs.github.io/docs/herbarium/getting-started.md

 ---
-id: working-with-herbarium
+id: gettingStarted
-title: Working with Herbarium
+title: Getting Started with Herbarium
-sidebar_label: Working with Herbarium
+sidebar_label: Getting Started
 slug: /herbarium/working-with-herbarium
 ---

-### Herbarium

-Herbarium is a centralized and standardized repository and discovery service for Herbs objects (entities, use cases, repositories) allowing glues (ex: Herbs Shelf, herbs2rest, herbs2gql, herbs2knex, etc) to access, explore and find these objects.
+Herbarium is a centralized and standardized repository and discovery service for Herbs objects (entities, use cases, repositories) inside a project allowing glues (ex: Herbs Shelf, herbs2rest, herbs2gql, herbs2knex, etc) to access, explore and find these objects.

-### Installing
+## Installing

 ```javascript
 $ npm install @herbsjs/herbarium
 ```

-### Initializing
+## Initializing

-To start using Herbarium it is necessary to load all the objects in the project.
+To start using Herbarium it is necessary to load all the objects in the project with `requireAll`:

 ```javascript
 const { herbarium } = require('@herbs/herbarium')
 herbarium.requireAll(options)
 ```

-This will find and require() all entities, use cases and repositories files.
-If these files are using Herbarium, it will load all the objects to be used later.
+This will find and `require()` all entities, use cases and repositories files.
+If these files are using Herbarium, it will [load](#adding-objects-and-metadata) all the objects to be used later.

 You can check which files were found within the ```herbarium.requireAll(options)``` method using: